 source: Yahoo Finance

 The share price increases follow a rather convoluted path in the share repurchase process.
-Even if the Hostile takeovers, are eventually made, these involve management to make certain offers that are friendly for the shareholders.
-Usually, these offers are made so that the shareholders reject the takeover bid.
+Even if the Hostile takeovers are eventually made, these involve management to make certain offers that are friendly for the shareholders.
+Usually, these offers are made so that the shareholders reject the hostile takeover bid.

-While most of the companies put up a tough fight against hostile takeovers, it is not exactly clear why they do so.
+While most companies put up a tough fight against hostile takeovers, it is not exactly clear why they do so.
 Many experts and analysts are of the opinion that since the acquirers pay the shareholders a premium over the share price, it is always beneficial for the target company.
-Another side of the story is that the bidders take up huge debts to arrange for funds in order to pay the premium amount to the target company shareholders.
-This, in turn, drops the share value of the acquiring company.
+Another side of the story is that the bidders take up huge debts to arrange funds to pay the premium amount to the target company shareholders.
+It, in turn, drops the share value of the acquiring company.

 In a hostile takeover, both the target company and the acquiring company incurs a heavy cost at all levels.
-The target company lives in a constant fear of takeover which creates a sense of insecurity amongst them and hinders its progressive functioning.
+The target company lives in constant fear of hostile takeover, which creates a sense of insecurity amongst them and hinders its progressive functioning.
 As a result, the target companies put in a lot of costs in undertaking defense strategies.